Arne Duncan: After the Department of Education

 In March 2016, Duncan announced he would join the Palo Alto-based education group Emerson Collective as a managing partner.

-In 2017, he was appointed a distinguished senior fellow at the University of Chicago's Harris School of Public Policy.
+In March 2017, he was appointed a distinguished senior fellow at the University of Chicago's Harris School of Public Policy.

 His 2018 book, How Schools Work: An Inside Account of Failure and Success From One of the Nation’s Longest-Serving Secretaries of Education, details his work pushing forward the Common Core standard and discusses examples of students falling far below the education level needed to pursue college that instigated this policy push.

 In 2021, Duncan endorsed Deborah Kerr, his former high school teacher, in the non-partisan race for Superintendent of Public Instruction of Wisconsin.
 Though Duncan has no direct ties to Wisconsin, he said "I was lucky to have Dr. Kerr as a high school teacher, her care for students is evident...Wisconsin needs a strong leader in this role and I am thrilled this state has the chance to have her as their next state superintendent."
 Alongside State Senator Lena Taylor of Milwaukee, Duncan was one of very few prominent Democrats to endorse Kerr in the race.

 In January 2022, Duncan expressed interest in running for Mayor of Chicago in the 2023 Chicago mayoral election.
 In March 2022, he announced that he had decided not to run.
+In 2024, Duncan signed an open letter opposing Chicago Mayor Brandon Johnson's ouster of CEO Pedro Martinez.

 Personal life

-While in Australia, Duncan met his future wife, Karen Leanne Duncan, a native of Tasmania.
+While playing professional basketball in Australia from 1988 through 1991 Duncan met his future wife, Karen Leanne Duncan, a native of Tasmania.
 Their children are Claire and Ryan.